genns-dataon/SFAI/replit.md

 # Overview

 This is an Employee Management System built with a React + Vite frontend and a backend API.
-The application handles core HR functions including employee records management, attendance tracking, leave management, salary processing, and includes an AI chat assistant feature.
+The application handles core HR functions including employee records management with hierarchical reporting structure, attendance tracking, leave management, salary processing, organization chart visualization, and includes an AI chat assistant feature.
 The system uses a client-server architecture with REST API communication.

 # User Preferences